Mwizzard/Raytracer/README.md

 # Building project

-I am using c-make to build the project.
+C-make is used to build the project.
+To build, simply run:
 ```bash
   cmake --build build
 ```
-is used to build the project.

 To execute the program, you need to execute this command from the root of the project
 ```bash
   build/RayTracing > image.ppm
 ```
-This redirects the output to a .ppm file
+This redirects the output to a .ppm file wich is the format used for the output of the program because of the simplicity

 # Note
 This project was made to learn the basics of ray-tracing and is probably not bug-free